gomesgroup/hashi/docs/chimerax-process-manager.md

 The ChimeraX Process Manager is configured using environment variables:

-- `CHIMERAX_PATH`: Path to the ChimeraX executable
+- `CHIMERAX_PATH`: Path to the ChimeraX executable (auto-detected if not specified)
 - `CHIMERAX_BASE_PORT`: Base port number for ChimeraX REST APIs (default: 6100)
 - `MAX_CHIMERAX_INSTANCES`: Maximum number of concurrent ChimeraX instances (default: 10)
+- `OSMESA_AVAILABLE`: Set to 'true' if OSMesa libraries are available
+- `DISPLAY`: X11 display for Xvfb fallback rendering (e.g., ':99')
+- `DEBUG_CHIMERAX`: Set to 'true' to enable detailed logging of ChimeraX operations

 These settings can be adjusted in the `.env` file to match your system's capabilities and ChimeraX installation.